FAQ for Sub Seekers

 7. How do I update my availability on Sub Seeker?

 Once Sub Seeker registration is complete, you will be directed to the ‘Availability’ tab on your profile.
-In this tab, select up to six counties to substitute in, modify your teaching level (primary or post primary), and update your availability.
-To confirm availability on a specific date, click the relevant date once to change the date to green - ‘Available’.
-Click the date again to change to red - ‘Not Available’.
-You can select up to seven days of availability at a time.
+Select up to six counties to substitute in, modify your teaching level (primary or post primary), and update your availability.
+To confirm availability on a specific date, click the relevant date once to change the date to ‘Available’.
+Click the date again to change to ‘Not Available’.
+You can select up to ten days of availability at a time.
 The number of days is limited to ensure that data is current and updated regularly.
-It is advisable to update your availability every few days.
+It is your responsibility to update your availability every few days.

 8. How do I update my subject choices on Sub Seeker? (post primary only)